Walter Johnson: Early life

-Walter Johnson was the second of six children (Effie, Leslie, Earl, Blanche) born to Frank Edwin Johnson (1861–1921) and Minnie Olive Perry (1867–1967) on a rural farm four miles west of Humboldt, Kansas.
-Although he was sometimes said to be of Swedish ancestry and referred to by sportswriters as "The Big Swede", Johnson's ancestors came from the British Isles.
+Walter Johnson was the second of six children (Effie, Leslie, Earl, Blanche) born to Frank Edwin Johnson (1861–1921) and Minnie Olive Perry (1867–1967) on a rural farm four miles west of Humboldt, Kansas on November 6, 1887.
+Although he was sometimes said to be of Swedish ancestry and referred to by sportswriters as "the Big Swede," Johnson's ancestors came from the British Isles.

 Soon after he reached his fourteenth birthday, his family moved to California's Orange County in 1902.
 The Johnsons settled in the town of Olinda, a small oil boomtown located just east of Brea.
 In his youth, Johnson split his time among playing baseball, working in the nearby oil fields, and going horseback riding.
 Johnson later attended Fullerton Union High School where he struck out 27 batters during a 15-inning game against Santa Ana High School.
 He later moved to Idaho, where he doubled as a telephone company employee and a pitcher for a team in Weiser, Idaho, of the Idaho State League.
-Johnson was spotted by a talent scout and signed a contract with the Washington Senators in July 1907 at the age of 19.
+Johnson was spotted by catcher/scout Cliff Blankenship and signed a contract with the Washington Senators in July 1907 at the age of 19.